Sarmaged/stretch-font/README.md

 - 🥶 Freeze text in container
 - 🤩 Watches when elements are added
 - 🔥 Hot text replacement (i18n)
-- 🖥 Any change in the width of the parent element
+- 🖥 Any change in the width and height of the parent element
-- 🔄 Rotate
+- 📱 Rotate
 - 📝 Multiline
 - ✅ CSS Animation
 - ✅ CSS Transition